 - The description is not copied if you are creating a document from an existing document. - The administrator specifies the maximum length of the Description field in the Chapter class in Class Definition. - 4 Publish Title: Select to use the string in the Name field as the document's title when publishing to Word. - 5 Update To Current (Tip): Select to automatically update the document with the newest version of each requirement.
+When creating a document with option "Blank", "Update To Current (Tip)" will be set from the value specified on the form.
+If a document is created by using a template ("Chapters Only" or "Chapters and Requirements"), then "Update To Current (Tip)" will be set from the template document.

-NOTE To manually change the version of a specific requirement that is included in the document, see "Change which Requirement Version Is Included in a Document" on page 95.
+NOTE To manually change the version of a specific requirement that is included in the document, see "Change which Requirement Version Is Included in a Document" on page 112.